uddr/gerrit-checks/src/main/resources/Documentation/rest-api-pending-checks.md

   this option may be specified multiple times to request checks matching any of several states)

+This REST endpoint only returns pending checks for current patch sets.

 Note that only users with the [Administrate Checkers](access-control.md#capability_administrateCheckers) global capability are permitted to list pending checks.